lwasser/lwasser.github.io/_posts/2022-10-15-three-tips-for-data-science-open-education-lesson-development.md

 When I say reproducible, I mean that someone can copy the code from your lesson and download, get or easily create the data needed to run the code.

+Your reader should have everything that they need in your post to run the workflow from start to finish.
+Yes, this means that your open education resources ALSO need to be fully reproducible!

+To really enforce this idea, I created an automated continuous integration build at CU boulder to ensure that every lesson that we published ran from start to finish in the cloud (in a new, clean environment) because any lesson was published online for our audience!
+Stay tuned for more on how this worked.

+There is nothing more frustrating then trying to run a workflow in an online lesson and quickly discovering that it just doesn't work.

 ### 3. Carefully Consider Your Audience

  Consider who you want to use the lessons